-Why Sean Spicer Will Never Be Funny, And The Emmy’s Should Have Known Better
+Why Sean Spicer Will Never Be Funny, And The Emmys Should Have Known Better

 — Sulome Anderson (@SulomeAnderson) September 18, 2017

-Other people also made jokes about Spicer’s willingness to lie.
-Melissa McCarthy’s uncanny impersonation on SNL provided a cathartic, sanity-affirming laugh for anyone who could barely believe what they were seeing at daily press briefings.
+Other people made jokes about Spicer’s willingness to lie, too.
+Melissa McCarthy’s uncanny impersonation on SNL provided a cathartic, sanity-affirming laugh for anyone who could barely believe what they were hearing at daily press briefings.
 (When the press briefings were still a daily affair.)
-It was funny because it was a joke at Sean Spicer’s expense, and at the expense of the administration for which he provided cover.
-SNL has a history of allowing some of their more frequent political targets to cameo as themselves—think Janet Reno or Sarah Palin—and be in on the joke.
-Perhaps the show would have let Spicer do just that in its forthcoming season.
+It was funny because it was a joke at Spicer’s expense, and at the expense of the administration for which he provided cover.
+We were laughing at him, and at the absurdity of it all.
+SNL has a history of allowing some political targets to eventually cameo as themselves—think Janet Reno or Sarah Palin—and to laugh with us.
+Perhaps the show would have let Spicer do the same in its forthcoming season.
 (They let Trump host during primary season, lest we forget.)
 But after the Emmys, they needn’t bother.
-Spicer is now officially in on the joke.
+Spicer is already in on the joke, laughing alongside us.

 What exactly has he done to earn this redemption arc?
 There was nothing noble about the way he left office.
 According to many reports, he didn’t quit because he couldn’t stand to lie anymore—or because the president treated him like a human Squatty Potty at every opportunity.
-The New York Times, for instance, suggests that Spicer resigned over concerns about the hiring of Anthony Scaramucci.
-And since he left office, he hasn’t exactly expressed much contrition about his time working for Trump.
-There’s a possibility that Spicer has leaked some damning items to the press, but that wouldn’t reset all the times during his tenure as press secretary that he made the act of leaking itself the story rather than addressing what was leaked.
+The New York Times suggests Spicer resigned over concerns about the (ultimately brief) hiring of Anthony Scaramucci.
+And since he left office, Spicer hasn’t exactly been a model of contrition.
+There’s a possibility he was the one to leak some damning items to the press recently, but that wouldn’t reset all the times during his tenure as press secretary that he made the act of leaking, itself, a story rather than addressing what was leaked.

 Sean Spicer was the first Trump official post-inauguration to lie to the American people & treat our free press as the enemy.
 Fuck.
 Him.